gentilijuanmanuel/betterReads/README.md

 Here is a list of some of the technologies and libraries used in the project.

+Frontend:
 - Angular 4.
+- Angular Material.
-- Kute JS.
+- Flex-Layout.
-- Bootstrap 4.
+- Material Icons.

+Backend:
 - MongoDB.
 - Mongoose.
 - Express.
 - NodeJS.
+- JWT Auth.

 ## Collaborators